WalidSherif/WalidSherif.github.io/_projects/cad-project.md

   - Conducted modal analysis and compared natural frequencies with operating conditions to assess resonance risk.
 ---

-## Project Summary

-This project focused on the performance and structural assessment of a horizontal-axis wind turbine blade based on the NACA 2424 airfoil.

-## Scope

-- Aerodynamic analysis of the rotating blade using CFD.
-- Pressure-load transfer to the structural model through one-way FSI.
-- Pre-stressed modal analysis for dynamic safety assessment.
-- Validation through comparison with relevant literature workflows.

-## My Contribution

-This work highlights a simulation-driven approach to turbine-blade evaluation, combining fluid, structural, and modal perspectives in one report.
+This project developed a complete CAE workflow for the analysis of a horizontal-axis wind turbine blade.
+The work combined aerodynamic simulation, structural loading transfer, and modal evaluation to study both performance and mechanical reliability.

+A three-dimensional CFD model was used to estimate the pressure distribution on the blade, then those loads were transferred to the structural domain using one-way fluid-structure interaction.
+The final step examined natural frequencies and possible resonance risk under operating conditions.